 Facet Joint Injection: Your Experience

-The treatment is done in a hospital or surgery center.
+The treatment is done in a hospital, surgery center, or a doctor's office.
 You’ll be asked to fill out some forms, including a consent form.
 You may also be examined.

 During the procedure